hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-toolkit-available-for-managing-hpe-data-services-cloud-console.md

 ## The cloud advantage

-HPE GreenLake and DSCC allows you to manage across multiple storage platforms and across multiple sites, providing the advantage of using a single UI to span across ervers and storage.
+HPE GreenLake and DSCC allows you to manage across multiple storage platforms and across multiple sites, providing the advantage of using a single UI to span across servers and storage.
 It also offers optmizations not possible when managing devices as single management endpoints.
 A fully functional REST API helps accomplish all standard management tasks, like deploying volumes to servers or configuring snapshots - all designed to enable Management-at-scale.

 But what about the administrator who simply wants to either use a CLI or write very simple scripts to deploy and configure resources?
 This is where the DSCC PowerShell Toolkit comes in, helping you manage your cloud storage like a pro with PowerShell.